-Harold Larwood was born on 14, November 1904 in the village of Nuncargate at Nottinghamshire.
+Harold Larwood was born on 14, November 1904 in the village of Nuncargate in Nottinghamshire.
 Not many bowlers troubled Don Bradman and other legends still caused him genuine concern.
-Harold Larwood was one who did.
+Harold Larwood was the one who did.
 Like the very best express bowlers, there was a lot more to Larwood than an extreme pace.

 In his case, he had one of the most vicious break-backs in the game.
 At times he makes the ball come back so much that he is almost unplayable,’ said Wisden of Larwood when he was still at quite an early stage of his career.
 The great accuracy and speed were his natural phenomena.

 Judging purely by Bradman’s scores in his first two series against England.
 It is not immediately apparent that Larwood caused him much of a problem at all.
 Larwood was England’s match-winner in Bradman’s first Test at Brisbane in 1928.
 He has taken 6 for 32 as Australia was skittled for mere 122 runs in the first innings and two more wickets in the second, but although he failed twice, Bradman did not get out to him either time.